-To achieve these goals, the Group adopts and promotes the following main principles of conduct that must inform all of its selection and hiring activities:
+To achieve the aforementioned goals, the following main principles of conduct that must govern the selection and hiring activities of the companies comprising the Group are adopted and promoted at the Group level:

-- a) develop an overall framework to harmonise selection and hiring procedures within the Group that guarantees the ability to integrate, motivate and retain the best talent, as well as uphold the legal and ethical principles expected from a trusted company, consistent and aligned with the Purpose and Values of the Iberdrola Group and with the principles of the Code of Ethics.
-For these purposes, said overall framework must: - comply with applicable labour laws in each country; - value internal talent; - establish the conduct necessary to eliminate biases and barriers that prevent equal access to professional opportunities; - ensure that selection is carried out exclusively on the basis of merit and capability, including all candidates meeting the knowledge, aptitudes, abilities and skills profile required for the various positions and guaranteeing equal treatment throughout the process; and
+- a) develop an overall framework to harmonise talent recruitment, selection and hiring procedures within the companies of the Group that guarantees the ability to integrate, motivate and retain the best talent, as well as to uphold the legal and ethical principles expected from a trusted company, consistent and aligned with the Purpose and Values of the Iberdrola Group and with the principles of the Code of Ethics.
+For these purposes, said overall framework must: - comply with applicable labour laws in each country; - valuing and promoting internal talent; - establish the conduct necessary to eliminate biases and barriers that prevent equal access to professional opportunities; - ensure that selection is carried out exclusively on the basis of merit and capability, including all candidates meeting the knowledge, aptitudes, abilities and skills profile required for the various positions and guaranteeing equal treatment throughout the process; and

-- guarantee absolute confidentiality to all candidates, in accordance with personal data protection laws and regulations; - b) endeavour to ensure that the selection and hiring processes are objective and impartial and that the hiring of the most qualified candidates is prioritised, avoiding any interference in the selection processes; - c) encourage the access of young people to their first job through scholarship programmes, programmes for graduates and other agreements; - d) present to the candidates an attractive and comprehensive job offer of value based on equal opportunity, diversity and inclusion, and made up of competitive remuneration, a broad offer of professional training and development, a healthy, safe, diverse and inclusive work environment, contribution to the business enterprise, and measures facilitating reconciliation between personal and working life, seeking for the experience of the candidates during the selection process and their subsequent integration within the Group to be completely satisfactory; - e) promote the hiring of its professionals using stable contracts; - f) communicate the Group's purpose and values to the candidates and respond to their concerns relating to the selection process; and - g) favour the hiring of people from groups that are excluded or with less easy access to the labour market, and those with diverse abilities.
+- guarantee absolute confidentiality to all candidates, in accordance with personal data protection laws and regulations; - b) take care that the selection and hiring processes are objective and impartial and that the hiring of the most qualified candidates is prioritised, avoiding any interference in the selection processes; - c) ensure that during the talent recruitment and selection process, candidates are provided with an experience that prioritises clear communication, frequent feedback, an efficient process and a reliable infrastructure; - d) encourage the access of young people to their first job through scholarship programmes, programmes for graduates and other agreements; - e) present to the candidates an attractive and comprehensive job offer of value based on equal opportunity, diversity and inclusion, and made up of competitive remuneration, a broad offer of professional training and development, a healthy, safe, diverse and inclusive work environment, contribution to the business enterprise, and measures facilitating reconciliation between personal and working life, seeking for the experience of the candidates during the selection process and their subsequent integration within the companies of the Group to be completely satisfactory; - f) promote the hiring of its professionals using stable contracts; - g) communicate the purpose and values of the Group's companies to the candidates and respond to their concerns relating to the selection process; and - h) favour the hiring of people from groups that are excluded or with less easy access to the labour market, and those with disabilities.

-This Policy was initially approved by the Board of Directors on 11 March 2008 and was last amended on 20 December 2022.
+This Policy was initially approved by the Board of Directors on 11 March 2008 and was last amended on 20 June 2023.